liquidity-network/template.achievement.network/contracts/stack_tutorial.md

 ![Stack Diagram](stack.jpg)

 We are going to use the list data structure that we have already seen to more simply implement the stack.
-A `push` function is already implemented in singularity which adds a value to the front of the list - just what we need!
+A `push` function is already implemented in Solidity which adds a value to the front of the list - just what we need!

 However we need to be able to remove values from the from of the list too.
 This functionality is not automatically built-in so you need to implement it yourself to show your understanding.